-- Is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the designated officer at the local authority Examples of such behaviour could include, but are not limited to: - Being overly friendly with children - Having favourites - · Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door - · Using inappropriate sexualised, intimidating or offensive language
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the designated officer at the local authority.

+Examples of such behaviour could include, but are not limited to:

+- being overly friendly with children;

+- having favourites;

+- taking photographs of children on their mobile phone;

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door or

+- humiliating pupils.